vmware-nsx/eval-docs/README.md

   - Traceflow

 NSX offers many more services, such as Load Balancing, VPN, IDS, NSX Intelligence, Federation, etc.
-Those are currenlty out of scope of that document.
+Those are currently out of scope of that document.

 Also to limit the ESXi/Storage requirements, this evaluation does not cover high-availability and only 1 element of each NSX component will be installed.